Ada-Developers-Academy/jump-start-live/lessons/day6/arrays_vs_hashes.md

 # Day 6
 ## Arrays vs Hashes

-Both Arrays and Hashes are collections that store and retrieve data.

 ### Arrays
 Arrays are ordered lists of items.
 The order of the data is maintained and important.
 Arrays have integer indexes starting at 0 which cannot be changed.
 This means you can retrieve data using a 0-based index.